Wazuh server cluster

 Worker nodes

-• Integrity thread: This is the only task in workers that uses multiprocessing.
-It carries out the following CPU-intensive actions.
+• Integrity thread: This is the only task in the Wazuh server worker nodes that uses multiprocessing.
+It carries out the following CPU intensive actions:

-• Hash calculation: Calculates the hash of all the files to be synchronized every time Integrity check is started.
+• Hash calculation: This calculates the hash of all the files to be synchronized every time Integrity check is started.

-• Unzip files: Extracts files and can take too long when the zip is large.
+• Unzip files: This extracts files and can take too long when the zip is large.

-• Process master files: Processes and moves all the files that were received from the master node to the appropriate destination.
+• Process master files: This processes and moves all the files that were received from the Wazuh server master node to the appropriate destination.

-Below is an example diagram of how the process pool is used in the master node:
+Below is an example diagram of how the process pool is used in the Wazuh server master node:

 Integrity synchronization process

-Let's review the integrity synchronization process to see how asyncio tasks are created to process data from the peer.
-The following diagram shows the whole process of synchronizing integrity:
+This section explains the integrity synchronization process and how asyncio tasks are created to handle data exchanged with the peer.
+The diagram below outlines the complete workflow involved in integrity synchronization:

-• 1: The worker's sync_integrity task wakes up after sleeping during interval seconds (which is defined in the cluster.json file).
+• 1: The sync_integrity task on the worker wakes up after sleeping during interval seconds (which is defined in the cluster.json file).
 The first thing it does is checking whether the previous synchronization process is finished or not using the syn_i_w_m_p command.
-The master replies with a boolean value specifying that the previous synchronization process is finished and, therefore, the worker can start a new one.
+The master replies with a boolean value specifying that the previous synchronization process is finished, and the worker can start a new one.

 • 4: The worker notifies the master that the integrity file has already been sent.
-In that moment, the master wakes the previously created task up and compares the worker files with its own.
-In this example the master finds out the worker integrity is outdated.
+At that moment, the master wakes the previously created task up and compares the worker files with its own.
+In this example the master finds out the worker's integrity is outdated.

 • 5: The master starts a sync integrity process with the worker using the syn_m_c command.
-The worker creates a task to process the received integrity from the master but the task is sleeping since it's not been received yet.
+The worker creates a task to process the integrity received from the master, but the task is sleeping since it has not been received yet.
 This is the same process the worker has done with the master but changing directions.

-• 6: The master sends all information to the worker using the sending file process.
+• 6: The master sends all information to the worker through the sending file process.

 • 7: The master notifies the worker that the integrity information has already been sent using the syn_m_c_e command.
 The worker wakes the previously created task up to process and update the required files.